Soldier of Orange (musical)

-Soldier of Orange (Dutch: Soldaat van Oranje) is a Dutch musical production, based on the true story of resistance hero Erik Hazelhoff Roelfzema.
+Soldier of Orange (Dutch: Soldaat van Oranje) is a Dutch musical with lyrics by Pamela Phillips Oland, music by Tom Harriman, and book by Oland, Harriman and Edwin de Vries – who wrote the Dutch script; based on the true story of resistance hero Erik Hazelhoff Roelfzema.
 In the 1970s, he wrote his experiences during World War II down in a book and director Paul Verhoeven made it into a 1977 film, starring actor Rutger Hauer.

 The musical premiered on 30 October 2010, in a theatre that was purpose-built for the production: the TheaterHangaar on the former Valkenburg air base in Katwijk (in an old hangar).
 Queen Beatrix attended the premiere together with Erik Hazelhoff Roelfzema's widow, Karin.

 Soldier of Orange is produced by NEW Productions, which is a subsidiary of investment company Amerborgh Nederland.

-In the autumn of 2020, an English version of Soldier of Orange was set to premier in a newly build Royal Docks Theatre near London City Airport but the plans were postponed in March 2020 when the COVID-19 pandemic started.
+In the autumn of 2020, an English version of Soldier of Orange was set to premiere in a newly built Royal Docks Theatre near London City Airport but the plans were postponed in March 2020 when the COVID-19 pandemic started.

-It was announced that the show is will be stopping on the 14th of July in the way they performed it for over 13 years.
-The new show will be making his debut on September 11th.
+The original version of the show held its final performance on 14 July 2024.
+Several changes were made, including changes in the script and stage effects.
+Two new songs were added as well.
+The new version held try-outs from 3-7 September, and premiered on 11 September 2024.

+On 26 January 2026, the producers announced that the production would close in July 2026, after almost 16 years and 3,967 performances.
+The final performance for regular audiences took place on 11 July, with a special private performance (for previous cast and crew members) on 12 July 2026.

 Plot

 Student Erik Hazelhoff Roelfzema and his friends are carefree, until the Germans invade the Netherlands in the early days of May 1940.
 The war changes everything.
 They can no longer take friendship and love for granted.
 Everybody has to make choices.
 Fight for the country and for freedom?
 Focus on studying and deny what's going on?
 Or join the enemy?

-The book of Hazelhoff Roelfzema, with the title Cave of the Rattlesnake (Dutch: Het hol van de ratelslang), was published in 1970.
-It reappeared a year later under the title Soldier of Orange.
+The book of Hazelhoff Roelfzema, with the title Het hol van de ratelslang (English: Cave of the Rattlesnake), was published in 1970.
+It reappeared a year later under the title Soldaat van Oranje (English: Soldier of Orange).
 Paul Verhoeven created a film version in 1977.
 Rutger Hauer played the character Erik Lanshoff, based on the resistance hero.

 Soldier of Orange – The Musical brings the true story to the theatre.
 After World War II starts, Erik decides to flee to Britain.
 He smuggles transmitting equipment to the Netherlands and, as a pilot, is involved in bombing Germany.
 He becomes adjutant for Queen Wilhelmina and receives the Military William Order ('Militaire Willems-Orde'), the highest royal honour in the Netherlands, for his contribution to the resistance movement.